Switch to United States?

 In the 1990s, Jacob Kanzen came up with a roulette system called Gambler's Luck.
 He's been selling his system as an ebook for almost a quarter-century.
 We decided to check what it's all about.

-Kanzen's system is based on the notion that a casino's house edge only materealises when you win.
+Kanzen's system is based on the notion that a casino's house edge only materialises when you win.
 The payouts are set to include the house edge, so every time you win, the casino takes its share.
+We explain this thoroughly in the section Roulette odds.

 That's why Gambler's Luck aims for big, less frequent wins.
 To achieve this, the system relies on betting on a single number over and over again.
 After a successful spin, you expand your bet to cover the neighbouring numbers on the wheel and double the bet size.
 After a losing spin, you go back to betting on the single number with the normal bet size.